C-Pro/geche/README.md

 fmt.Println(v)
 ```

+`Updater` provides `ListByPrefix` function, but it can be used only if underlying cache supports it (is a `KV` wrapper).
+Otherwize it will panic.

 ### Sharding

 If you intend to use cache in *higlhy* concurrent manner (16+ cores and 100k+ RPS).
 It may make sense to shard it.